 Aliya is, therefore, fortunate to have a father who does not leave her to struggle alone with the “demons” that usually torment teenagers when awash in a flood of hormones and the pull of peer pressure.

-The result of this piece from Bolaji Abdullahi is a compelling tale, loaded with morality and textured with a rich lyrical prose and young adult lingo…story-story, my bestie, OMG among others.
+The result of this piece from Bolaji Abdullahi is a compelling tale, loaded with morality and textured with rich lyrical prose and young adult lingo…story-story, my bestie, OMG among others.

 The storyline has an upper-middle-class flavour with luxuriant meals, leisurely Saturday drives and a Mrs Bello, the nurse, often distant from father and daughter.